vaishnavikotamkar-sys/iot_2026/README.md

 # 📌 Project Overview

-This project demonstrates the implementation of an Artificial Neural Network (ANN) using Python and Jupyter Notebook.
-The primary objective is to build a predictive machine learning model capable of learning patterns from the provided dataset and producing accurate predictions.
+This project demonstrates the implementation of the K-Means Clustering algorithm using Python and Jupyter Notebook.
+The primary objective is to segment customers into distinct groups based on their annual income and spending behavior.

-The project follows the complete machine learning pipeline, including data preprocessing, feature engineering, model building, training, evaluation, and prediction.
+The project follows the complete machine learning pipeline, including data loading, data preprocessing, exploratory data analysis (EDA), feature selection, cluster formation, visualization, and cluster analysis.

-The implementation is intended for educational purposes and demonstrates how deep learning techniques can solve real-world prediction problems using structured datasets.
+The implementation is intended for educational purposes and demonstrates how unsupervised machine learning techniques can discover hidden patterns and customer segments from structured datasets without using predefined target labels.
 ---

 # 🎯 Project Objectives

-- Understand Artificial Neural Networks.
+- Understand the K-Means Clustering algorithm.
-- Implement an ANN using Python.
+- Implement K-Means Clustering using Python.
-- Perform data preprocessing.
+- Perform data preprocessing and exploratory data analysis (EDA).
-- Train a neural network model.
-- Evaluate model performance.
+- Identify the optimal number of clusters using the Elbow Method.
+- Segment customers based on annual income and spending score.
-- Generate predictions using trained data.
+- Visualize customer clusters using scatter plots.
+- Analyze customer behavior and characteristics within each cluster.
-- Demonstrate an end-to-end machine learning workflow.
+- Demonstrate an end-to-end unsupervised machine learning workflow.

 ---